minibolt-guide/minibolt/guide/bonus/bitcoin/specter-desktop.md

   ```

 ### Autostart on boot
-Now we’ll make sure Specter Desktop starts as a service on the Raspberry Pi so it’s always running.
+Now we’ll make sure Specter Desktop starts as a service on the PC so it’s always running.
 In order to do that we create a systemd unit that starts the service on boot directly after Bitcoin Core.

 - As user “admin”, create the service file.